Geofflac/DevOps_ShowAndTell/README.md

   \
 ![image](https://user-images.githubusercontent.com/84672157/135807397-c70620ea-2477-4e37-94ae-9d0a6d0c8f85.png)
 ## Sprint 3
-The target for the sprint is to install CI features to our workflow and automate some actions.
+The target for the sprint is to install CI features to the workflow and automate some actions.
 The first feature is the greeting for new contributor for on the repository, a new issue or pull request triggers this **ACTION** (GitHub module) and reply automatically to the person how generate the request.\
   \
 <img src="https://user-images.githubusercontent.com/91649093/135459076-6c6963c3-0e7d-44c0-a618-fa64c5396271.png" width="800">